-Welcome the beginning of your journey to planning the perfect vacation to Universal Orlando!
+Welcome to the beginning of your journey to planning the perfect vacation to Universal Orlando Resort!

-The section, called The Script: TICKETS, PACKAGES & PLANNING, is designed to give you all the necessary information you need to figure out how to spend your money, where to spend your money, and how to save your money.
-Because the first step to understanding how to maximize the value during your vacation is to understand where you are going, we are starting with an overview of Universal Orlando Resort.
+This section, called The Script: TICKETS, PACKAGES, & PLANNING, is designed to give you all the necessary information you need to figure out how to spend your money, where to spend your money, and how to save your money.
+Because the first step to understanding how to maximize the value during your vacation is to understand where you are going, we are going to start with an overview of Universal Orlando.

-After you have read through the overview we present below, you can use the links in the navigation window at the bottom of the page to dig deeper into our treasure trove of information.
-Or, return to this page to continue learning how to use this site.
+After you have read through the overview we present below, you can use the links in the navigation window at the bottom of the page to dig more deeply into our treasure trove of information.
+Or return to this page to continue learning how to use this site to plan the perfect Universal vacation.

 Universal Orlando overview

-Universal Orlando Resort is comprised of four major sections.
+Universal Orlando Resort is comprised of five major sections.
 Here is the resort-wide map for you to reference:

 - Universal Studios Florida – also known as USF for short – is the original theme park, and it is where you can “ride the movies.”

-- Universal Orlando’s five on-site hotels.
-Portofino Bay Hotel – PBH – is the flagship on-site property and the further premier hotel from Universal.
+- Universal Orlando’s six on-site hotels: Portofino Bay Hotel – PBH – is the flagship on-site property and the further premier hotel from Universal.
 Next door, closer to Universal Studios Florida, is Hard Rock Hotel – HRH – arguably the most popular on-site property.
 Going to the other side of the map, Royal Pacific Resort – RPR – is often the choice for first-time visitors.
-Just pass RPR is Sapphire Falls Resort – SFR – which opens on July 14, 2016.
-Finally, Cabana Bay Beach Resort – CBBR – is Universal’s value property offering 1,800 rooms, half of which are family suites that sleep up to six.
+Just past RPR is Sapphire Falls Resort – SFR.
+Finally, Cabana Bay Beach Resort – CBBR – is Universal’s value property, offering 2,200 rooms, nearly half of which are family suites that sleep up to six.

-Throughout the rest of the OI Universal Center, you will learn much more about Universal Studios Florida, Islands of Adventure, CityWalk, and Universal’s on-site hotels.
+Throughout the rest of the OI Universal Center, you will learn much more about Universal Studios Florida, Islands of Adventure, Volcano Bay, CityWalk, and Universal’s various on-site hotels.
 For now, let’s get our bearings by speaking about transportation and distances.

 This makes a vacation to Universal truly a thrilling experience, especially if you get to stay at one of Universal Orlando’s on-site hotels.
-Having the two theme parks next door to each other, and adjacent to CityWalk, means that you can easily spend your morning at Universal Studios, catch lunch at a CityWalk restaurant, and wrap up your day at Islands of Adventure.
-And you can do all of this just by leisurely walking from one location to the next!
+Having the two theme parks next door to each other, and adjacent to CityWalk, means that you can easily spend your morning at Universal Studios, catch lunch at a CityWalk restaurant, and wrap up your day at Islands, all by just leisurely walking from one location to the next!
+(And though Volcano Bay requires a short bus trip, it’s not all that far away, either.)
 If you do get to stay at on on-site hotel, then your room will be just a heartbeat away from the action.
-The proximity of Universal’s parks, CityWalk, and the hotels, offers a level of convenience that Disney World just cannot match.
+The proximity of Universal’s parks, CityWalk, and the hotels offers a level of convenience that Walt Disney World just cannot match.

 Now, let’s not get too far ahead of ourselves.
 We have over 200 pages of material covering virtually everything in the theme parks and throughout the resort.
 But we are just at the beginning of the planning process, so let’s get you to Universal Orlando first!

-Most guests enter Universal Orlando property by way of the parking garages and transportation hub.
-Please note that these are not shown on the official map displayed above.
-However, you can see them on our custom-made Google map (they are the massive concrete structures to the right of the Universal transportation hub):
+Most guests enter Universal property by way of the parking garages and transportation hub.
+Please note that these are not shown on the official map displayed above, but you can see them on our custom-made Google map (they are the massive concrete structures to the right of the Universal transportation hub):

 Click to view OI’s Universal Orlando Resort map